Olivia Munn & 5 Actresses Accuse Brett Ratner of Sexual Harassment

 Kent Richards, a production assistant for the film at the time, said Sasaki told him about the incident and that King had mentioned being uncomfortable on set, referencing Ratner.
 He also said two or three other background actresses alleged Ratner had asked them to show him their breasts or touch his penis.

-Singer said Ratner had no recollection of Saaski's alleged incident and called King's claims "absurd" and "nonsensical."
+Singer said Ratner had no recollection of Sasaki's alleged incident and called King's claims "absurd" and "nonsensical."

 He also called Richards' comments a "secondhand story about unnamed individuals."